-The annual contest offers all children ages 6-17 who live in or attend school in North Carolina the chance to explore different aspects of aviation.
+The contest offers children ages 6-17 who live or attend school in North Carolina the chance to explore different aspects of aviation.

-The first airplanes were made of cloth and wood, and those early crafts were powered by engines that produced around 12 horsepower.
+The first airplanes were made of cloth and wood and powered by engines that produced around 12 horsepower.
 Today, metal and composites are the materials designers use to make flight faster and safer.
-In fact, some modern racing planes’ engines produce over 3,500 horsepower, and a modern commercial airliner with multiple engines creates over 95,000 horsepower!
+Some modern racing planes’ engines produce over 3,500 horsepower, and a modern commercial airliner with multiple engines creates over 95,000 horsepower!
 While the physics of flight remains the same, the technology is always advancing.

-Each generation has learned from those that have come before, adding to what is possible while holding true to the love of flight that is in the heart of all aviators.
+Each generation has learned from those that have gone before, adding to what is possible while holding true to the love of flight that is in the heart of all aviators.
 The dreams of flight have become the reality of today’s sports aviation.
-The hang gliders, balloonists, racers and aerobatic pilots fly above us and show what is possible today.
+The hang gliders, balloonists, racers and aerobatic pilots fly above us and show what is possible.
 What does the future hold?
 Where will the young aviation dreamers of today lead us?